Ranchhodlal Chhotalal: Biography

-He was born April 29, 1823 into a Sathodara Nagar Brahmin family to Chhotalal Udeshankar and Labhbai.
+He was born April 29, 1823, into a Sathodara Nagar Brahmin family to Chhotalal Udeshankar and Labhbai.
+He learnt Persian from his father Chhotalal, Munshi Bapubhai, and Maulvi Faizuddin, as well as Sanskrit under Pandit Bindu Vyasa.
+Over the years he also was able to learn English.
 He started his career as a service man in customs department.
 In 1853, he was discharged from job accused of taking a bribe.
 He took it as a challenge and turned a businessman and was able to raise initial funds to start a mill.
 Thus, in 1861, he founded the first textile mill at Ahemdabad with initial capital of one lakh, and became the second Indian to start a textile mill in India.
 The mill was named Ahmedabad Spinning and Weaving Company Limited which was the first cotton mill of Ahmedabad, a city which later came to known as Manchester of India.
 He started his second textile mill in 1877.

 He was nominated the first Indian person, as the president of the Ahmedabad Municipality in 1885.
 He carried out the underground drainage and water supply work, one of the pioneering works of underground drainage and water supply in British India.
-He served as president from 1885-1895, during which time he stood against the conservative society and was able to implement and complete common water supply line to all castes.
+He served as president from 1885 to 1895, during which time he stood against the conservative society and was able to implement and complete common water supply line to all castes.
 He took help of his poet friend Dalpatram to convince people for common water supply lines to be implemented by city's municipal corporation.

 He founded one of earliest high school of Ahmedabad, the RC High School in 1846, which is also named after him.
-Ranchhodlal started the first women's hospital in Ahmedabad in 1865, which is known as Victoria Jubilee Hospital.
+Ranchhodlal started the first women's hospital in Ahmedabad in 1889, which is known as Victoria Jubilee Hospital.
 In 1879 Ranchhodlal Chhotalal was responsible for founding and restarting of Gujarat College, which was put under management of the Gujarat College Committee, headed by him.
 He further donated money to Gujarat Vernacular Society to start a girls' high school now named RB Ranchhodlal Chhotalal Girls High School in 1892.
 Further, an endowment fund named Ranchhodlal Chhotalal C I E Research Award Endowment was also started by him to help bright but poor students complete their education.

 As a visionary, in year 1894 he joined hands with other entrepreneurs of town - Mansukhbhai Bahgubhai, Shambhuprasad Becharbhai Lashkare, Lalbhai Dalpatbhai, Motilal Amratlal, Sarabhai Maganbhai, and Girdharlal Amritlal Desai to form Gujarat Navigation Company, with a motive to link Sabarmati with Dholera in an attempt to link Ahmedabad with sea.
 However, the project was not approved by then British government.